Why Is My Shoutcast Server Private? Was a question asked recently by someone on the Shoutcast forums.

 That’s exactly where his problem lies.

-Listen2MyRadio don’t allow shoutcast servers to be public, Even if you have set your encoder to public.
+Listen2MyRadio don’t allow users Shoutcast servers to be public, Even if you have set your encoder to public.

 It’s another huge drawback with a free shoutcast service as you have to get your listeners to tune in via a webpage on their domain.

-You could ask their technical support dept if they will make your server public but the answer will always be NO.
+You could ask their technical support department if they will make your server public but we guess the answer will always be NO.